 Informal Process for General Complaints – A student is encouraged to resolve concerns or complaints by directly discussing the matter with the staff member or department in which the issue originated.
 If the complaint is not resolved, the next contact will be the supervisor or responsible administrator to investigate the issue.
 The student should attempt to resolve the complaint informally as soon as possible but at least within 30 days of the occurrence.
 Staff members in the Office of the Dean of Students are also available as a resource for students who have complaints.

-Formal Process for General Complaints – If the matter is unresolved after following the informal complaint process, the student may complete a formal written complaint by completing a Student General Complaint Form available in the Office of the Dean of Students, 2nd floor Park Center.
+Formal Process for General Complaints – If the matter is unresolved after following the informal complaint process, the student may complete a formal written complaint by completing the Student General Complaint Form.
 The formal complaint form must be submitted to the Office of the Dean of Students within ten (10) College working days following the date that the informal complaint process is completed.
 If the complaint is about the staff in the Office of the Dean of Students, the student may submit the complaint form to the Vice President for College Programs.
-The formal complaint must contain the following information:
+The formal complaint contains the following information:

-The staff in the Office of the Dean of Students will log all general formal complaints and send the complaint to the appropriate administrator for review, investigation and decision.
+The staff in the Office of the Dean of Students will log all general formal complaints and send the complaint to the appropriate responsible administrator for review, investigation, and decision.